adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 title:  "My God It's Full of Nodes"
 date:   2019-04-30 11:23:59 -0600
 categories: data-structures
+description: "Some remarks on the difference between coding and engineering."
 ---
 Lots of data structures make use of a simple data structure known as a _node_.
 A node has two properties: a _value_--some kind of manipulatable content--and